gescobedo/ddpg-hgru4rec/README.md

 DDPG-hgru4rec
 =============

-Source Code generated during Masters Studies
+Source Code generated during Masters Studies Thesis: *Exploiting Inter-session Dynamics for Long Intra-Session Sequences of Interactions with Deep Reinforcement Learning for Session-Aware Recommendation [link](https://www.teses.usp.br/teses/disponiveis/55/55134/tde-23062021-105306/en.php)*

 This repository includes a Pytorch implementation of the hgru4rec architecture as close as possible to the [original implementation](https://github.com/mquad/hgru4rec) and an adaptation of the Deep Deterministic Policy Gradient Algorithm to adjust the hidden state of the intra-session level network by introducing inter-session based perturbations.